chris-fox/scripts-tools/Deploy Solutions/README.md

 1. [Download](https://github.com/chris-fox/scripts-tools/archive/master.zip) or Clone this repo
 2. Install ArcGIS Pro 1.3
 3. Find the application shortcut “Python Command Prompt” that is now available under the ArcGIS program group.
 Run it as an administrator.
 4. Run the following command.
-This information is documented as well in the [python api install and setup guide](https://developers.arcgis.com/python/guide/Install-and-set-up/)

     ```
-    conda install -c esri arcgis=0.1
+    conda install arcgis
     ```
-5. Go to https://github.com/ArcGIS/geosaurus and [download](https://github.com/ArcGIS/geosaurus/archive/master.zip) or clone the repo
-6. Copy the contents of /src/arcgis and overwrite the contents of the arcgis package in your Pro 1.3 install location.
-By default this location would be C:\Program Files\ArcGIS\Pro\bin\Python\envs\arcgispro-py3\lib\site-packages\arcgis
-    - Note: Users will not have to do step 5 and 6 when we release, we are just doing this because the beta version has bugs that have since been fixed so we want to use latest code.
-7. In ArcGIS Pro browse to the Deploy Solutions.pyt you downloaded from this repo and start using the tools
+5. In ArcGIS Pro browse to the Deploy Solutions.pyt you downloaded from this repo and start using the tools

 #Using the tools#
 ##Clone Items##